aws-samples/amazon-mq-workshop/labs/lab-1.md

 </p></details><p/>

-### 8. It will take up to 10 minutes until the broker is in the **Running** state and ready to use
+### 8. It might take up to 10 minutes for the broker to go into **Running** state and be ready to use.

 ### 9. Store Bash Variables

-Open an SSH session to your EC2 instance, you have created during the set-up.
-We will store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables, to make it easier to run the commands in the following labs.
+Open an SSH session to the EC2 instance you have created during the set-up.
+To make it easier to run the commands in the following labs we store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables.
 Before you run the following commands, replace the values **<...>** with the value you have chosen.

 ``` bash
 echo 'user=<user>' >> ~/.bashrc; source ~/.bashrc